Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 UFO High Bay Lights

 UFO high bays are powerhouses, designed to throw a high volume of light from a single point.
-Their circular shape and focused optics create a potent, cone-shaped distribution ideal for open areas with high ceilings.
+Their circular shape and focused optics create a potent, cone-shaped distribution that works best in open areas with higher ceilings.

-• Best Application: Ceilings 14 feet and higher.
+• Best Application: Ceilings around 14 feet and higher.
 Think pole barns, agricultural shops, and commercial-style garages.

 • Light Distribution: Concentrated and powerful.
-They are designed to push light down efficiently over long distances.
-A common rule of thumb for layout is to space them up to 2 or 2.5 times their mounting height.
-For a 16-foot ceiling, this means a spacing of up to 40 feet between fixtures.
+They’re designed to push light down efficiently over distance.
+A common rule-of-thumb for layout is to space them up to about 2–2.5 times their mounting height.
+For a 16-foot ceiling, that suggests a maximum spacing on the order of 30–40 feet between fixtures, depending on your illuminance target.

-• Common Pitfalls: The single biggest mistake is installing UFOs in a standard residential garage with a 10-foot ceiling.
+• Common Pitfalls: A frequent issue is installing UFOs in a standard residential garage with a ~9–10-foot ceiling.
 The light source is too intense and concentrated at that height, creating harsh glare and deep shadows between the pools of light.
-They are a tool for height, not for low-clearance spaces.
-For guidance on calculating the right output for these spaces, a warehouse lumens guide can be a helpful resource.
+They are tools for height, not for low-clearance spaces.
+For more detailed lumen planning in large spaces, a warehouse lumens guide can be a useful reference.

 Linear High Bay Fixtures

 Linear fixtures are the versatile workhorses of the lighting world.
-They provide broad, even illumination that is perfect for rectangular spaces and task areas.
-Their elongated shape creates a wide, soft-edged light pattern that minimizes shadows.
+They provide broad, even illumination that is well suited to rectangular spaces and task areas.
+Their elongated shape creates a wide, soft-edged light pattern that reduces hard shadows.

 • Light Distribution: Wide and uniform.
-They are perfect for lighting workbenches, assembly lines, and general floor areas.
-My go-to heuristic for placement is a spacing-to-mounting-height ratio of 0.8 to 1.2.
-For a 12-foot ceiling, I’d place linear fixtures about 10 to 14 feet apart to ensure overlapping fields of light and no dark spots.
+They are excellent for lighting workbenches, assembly lines, and general floor areas.
+A practical heuristic for placement is a spacing-to-mounting-height ratio of roughly 0.8 to 1.2.
+For a 12-foot ceiling, that often means placing linear fixtures about 10 to 14 feet apart to create overlapping fields of light and avoid dark spots.

-• Product Spotlight: Fixtures like the Linear High Bay LED Lights -HPLH01 Series are a prime example of this category's flexibility, often featuring adjustable wattage and CCT to fine-tune the light for different tasks.
+• Product Example: Fixtures like the Linear High Bay LED Lights - HPLH01 Series illustrate this category's flexibility, often offering adjustable wattage and CCT so you can fine-tune the light for different tasks.

 Hexagon LED Grids

-Hexagon grids are a newer category that has become popular for both their aesthetic appeal and unique functional advantages.
-Composed of interconnected linear bars, they create a large, diffuse light source that blankets an area in uniform, shadow-free light.
+Hexagon grids are a newer category that has become popular for both their visual impact and functional advantages.
+Composed of interconnected linear bars, they create a large, diffuse light source that blankets an area in uniform, low-shadow light.

 • Light Distribution: Extremely wide and diffuse.
-Because the light originates from dozens of points across a wide grid, it wraps around objects and virtually eliminates shadows.
-This is a game-changer for tasks like vehicle detailing or intricate electronics assembly.
+Because the light originates from many points spread across a wide grid, it wraps around objects and greatly reduces shadows.
+This can be a big upgrade for tasks like vehicle detailing or electronics assembly where seeing surface texture matters.

 Modular hexagon lights and overhead LED shop lights illuminating a garage detailing bay with a black sports car